 - Even amounts of dough.
 A cookie scoop for the dough can help make sure all your cookies are the same size.

-Certainly.
-Once you’ve scooped them onto parchment paper or the silicone mat, place them in the freezer to flash freeze until solid.
-Once frozen transfer them to a freezer bag and keep them frozen for months.
+- Freeze: Once you’ve scooped the carrot cake cookies onto parchment paper place them in the freezer to flash freeze until solid.
+Once frozen transfer to a freezer bag and keep them frozen for months.
+When you are ready to bake, place them on a baking sheet and pop them in the oven.
+No need to thaw them first.

 Browse allHUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!